Invited Review Service

 How to contact us

-discussion where an Independent Review is under
+confidential discussion where an Invited Review is under

 consideration.
 The initial approach should be made to the IRS

-knowledge of the Chief Executive.
-Where an alternative
+Director with the knowledge of the Chief Executive.

 Phone: 020 3701 2583

 If you have an interest in the work of the

 IRS, and you are a Consultant Psychiatrist of at least five years

-standing, who is a Member or Fellow of the College, then
+standing, who is a Member or Fellow of the College, then please